-The card costs 2500 won and can be picked up from any metro ticket machines.
+The card costs 2500 won and can be picked up from any metro ticket machine.
 Having this card means lower fares on metros and buses.

 Bus travel in Korea

-Depending on where you are travelling to, it is possible to take intercity or express buses.
+Depending on where you are traveling to, it is possible to take intercity or express buses.
 Intercity buses stop at various points along their routes.
 Meanwhile, express buses run non-stop until their destination.

 The best place to check for information is the Korean Ko bus website which contains fares and ticket information on services.
 Buses in Korea are affordable.
 Even if you travel all the way from Seoul to Busan, your ticket will cost no more than $30.

 Trains are a very comfortable and convenient way to get around during your Korea travel itinerary.
 However, it should be noted that Korean rail networks are not as comprehensive as bus networks.